openamiguel/darkpatternslive/README.md

 I took this course during my Spring 2020 semester at Princeton University, with Professor Ari Waldman.
 I wrote a term paper about dark patterns, using the results from this code.

+### About the Code
+For convenience, all the code lies in `Dark_Patterns_Trawler.ipynb`.
+It suffices to download the file and run the notebook cells.
+There is some code in `twitter_parser.py`, from a failed attempt to parse dark patterns from Twitter.

 ### Sources
 1. Brignull, H. “Dark Patterns: Deception vs. Honesty in UI Design”.
 A List Apart.
 URL: https://alistapart.com/article/dark-patterns-deception-vs.-honesty-in-ui-design/.
 2. Gray, C. M. et al. “The Dark (Patterns) Side of UX Design.” _CHI 2018_, Apr 2018.